Our Lady and St Patrick's College, Knock: Amalgamation and Senior Administration

 In 1984 the college trustees, chaired by Bishop Cahal Daly proposed that from September 1985 the college should become co-educational and remain on the Knock site through amalgamation with the Sacred Heart of Mary Grammar School in Holywood, County Down.
 This new foundation became known as Our Lady and St Patrick's College, Knock with an enrolment of almost nine hundred pupils, and the motto Gratias Agamus (Let Us Give Thanks).

-Fr Joseph Conway remained as president of the amalgamated school until 1987 when he was succeeded by Fr Patrick McKenna, who had had a distinguished teaching career in St MacNissi's College, Garron Tower.
+Rev Joseph Conway remained as president of the amalgamated school until 1987 when he was succeeded by Rev Patrick (Paddy) McKenna, who had had a distinguished teaching career in St MacNissi's College, Garron Tower.
 Fr McKenna served as president for twelve years until 1999 when he left teaching for full-time ministry.
 John Allen took over as principal of the school, the first lay person appointed to this position.

 Allen was replaced in the 2008–09 academic year by Dermot G Mullan a former history teacher at the college who had left to be principal at St Patrick's Grammar School, Downpatrick.
 Mullan retired in June 2018.